timjbruce/reinvent_cvra_bootcamp/README.md

 services like IAM, Cloudformation, DynamoDB, S3, IoT, etc., are comfortable using the AWS CLI, and have some knowledge of Python.
-You'll also need to prepare the following for the workshop (can be done in Cloud9):
+You'll also need to prepare the following for the workshop (can be done in Cloud9 or on your local machine):
 >* Laptop running Windows or MacOS and Google Chrome or Mozilla Firefox (Safari, Internet Explorer, or Microsoft Edge are not recommended)
 >* An AWS account with Administrator Access
 >* The AWS CLI, configured with a user that has Administrator Access ([directions here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html))